vishesh/pycketjs/README.md

 pycketjs
 ========

-This is an attempt to run Pycket on JavaScript environment.
+This is an attempt to run [Pycket](https://github.com/samth/pycket) on JavaScript environment.
+We have partially ported [pypyjs](https://github.com/pypyjs/pypy) asmjs backend patches to rpython to latest PyPy release.
+Our changes can be found [here](https://bitbucket.org/vishesh/pypy).
+Currently, non-jit target compiles successfully.

 ## Installation